romance-ii/romance-ii/README.md

 And you can grab the code at
 http://sourceforge.net/p/romance/code

- * Note that the Romance II project is a "branch" off the older, less-capable (but still usable) Romance 1 project on SourceForge, make sure you have the branch you want.
+ * Note that the Romance Ⅱ project is a "branch" off the older, less-capable (but still usable) Romance 1 project on SourceForge, make sure you have the branch you want.